-On a termly basis, the internal auditor reports are shared with the Board of Trustees through the audit committee on the operation of the systems of control and on the discharge of the Board of Trustees financial responsibilities.
-An annual summary report is provided to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an annual basis, the internal auditor reports the Board of Trustees through the resources and audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+On an annual basis the auditor prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.